viamrobotics/docs/docs/how-tos/deploy-ml.md

 For example, if you would like to create a model that identifies an image of a star in a set of images, tag each image containing a star with a `star` tag.
 You also need images without the star tag or with another tag like `notstar`.

-To tag an image, click on the image and select the **Image tags** mode in the menu that opens.
+To tag an image, click on an image and select the **Image tags** mode in the menu that opens.
+Add one or more tags to your image.

 {{<gif webm_src="/services/data/tag-star.webm" mp4_src="/services/data/tag-star.mp4" alt="Tag image with a star label">}}

 If you want to expand the image, click on the expand side menu arrow in the corner of the image.

-Repeat this with all images in your dataset.
+Repeat this with all images.

 {{< /expand >}}